mumble-voip/mumblekit/README.markdown

 How do I include this into my Xcode project? (iOS)
 --------------------------------------------------

+Note: Building MumbleKit on iOS requires the iOS 4 SDK.

 The easiest way to include MumbleKit with your application on iOS is to drag the MumbleKit.xcodeproj project inside your application's project.